 Cortex regions appear very involved in all of these different subjective experiences with cognitive monitoring, rating and predicting the pleasure.
 The many different brain regions are not clearly understood—whether they are cause or effect or whether they represent decision making or memory of the event.

 But, one region in the cortex—orbitofrontal cortex—is very correlated to pleasure even when many other variables are altered in research.
 An example is the feeling of enough of a sweet food, through many different dilutions with a gradual decrease of pleasure.
 Studies of these gradual changes in intensity are the best to track brain regions involved.
-This center is triggered in orgasm, favorite music, addictive drugs and sweet foods.
+This center is triggered in orgasm which is often stimulated by favorite music, addictive drugs and sweet foods.
 The left has stronger signals of positive emotions than the right.

 The brain is not at rest, but is constantly switches between the different resting states (default mode network).
 This switching default network may be involved in switching states of pleasure as well.

 In animals, using invasive brain monitoring, a series of hubs have been found that either increase or decrease pleasurable experiences and are invalid in rapid switching between emotions.
 Some of these hubs are involved in increasing existing pleasurable experience.
 Some of these are not involved in normal pleasure.
 It is likely that there is a limited structure for baseline positive reactions and then many hot spots that increase or decrease pleasure to an abnormal amount.
 These appear to be in various places throughout the brain including the forebrain and some in the cortex.
 Major hotspots are in the nucleus accumbens and the connected VP, the brainstem, and the pons.